poplarShift/living-research-template/README.md

 For a local copy, you can create one by cloning this repository using:
 > `git clone https://github.com/poplarShift/living-research-template.git .`

+You will want to change the environment and docker image names, specified for various purposes in `binder/environment.yml`

 ### How do I write my paper in here?